Before and After Gallery

-In order to fit lingual braces, two appointments are scheduled.
+To fit lingual braces, two appointments are scheduled.
 During the first appointment, impressions of the teeth are taken and sent off to the laboratory where custom made brackets are produced.
 During the second appointment, the braces are fitted behind the teeth.
-The procedure is similar to that of conventional braces.
+The procedure is like that of conventional braces.
 The brackets are cemented onto the teeth.
 A wire is then placed on the brackets and tightened to begin the teeth straightening process immediately.

-One of the most important things to remember when wearing lingual braces is a strict oral hygiene regime must be performed at home on a daily basis to remove food trapped in the braces, and keep gums and teeth healthy throughout the treatment.
+One of the most important things to remember when wearing lingual braces is a strict oral hygiene regime must be performed at home daily to remove food trapped in the braces and keep gums and teeth healthy throughout the treatment.
 For more information on correct oral hygiene and how to care for your teeth at home please click here.

-If you would like to find out more about lingual braces in London, please contact us and book in for your FREE consultation at our dental practices in London.
+If you would like to find out more about lingual braces in London, please contact us and book in for your FREE consultation at our dentist in London.

 Any braces, aligners and other oral devices takes time to get used to.
 Initially, it feels uncomfortable, with hyper- or hypo- salivation common, and a small lisp can be present, this usually disappears after a few days.